Working with ClientsDesign ResourcesWeb Design

 Coca Cola Emotional Branding

 Smells, tastes, looks, feels and sounds.
-When creating a design, you want to make sure it appeals to as many senses as possible.
+When creating a design, you must ensure it appeals to as many senses as possible.
 This will help create a more immersive experience for your customers and make them more likely to fall in love with your brand.

 Benefits of customer-centric design